canopy-js/canopy-js/README.md

 An explanation could span a large surface.
 Here one point adjacent another.
 From this point here, we go down.
-This will much more stick into memory.
+That would much more stick into memory.
 Even if it's all the same facts.

 ### Usage